pab-nguyen/pab-nguyen.github.io/index.md

 </p>

 #### Contact
 Feel free to contact me through email [phananh.nguyen.vn@gmail.com](mailto:phananh.nguyen.vn@gmail.com).
-You can check my work on Kaggle and Github as well. :D
+You can check my work on Kaggle and Github on the side bar as well :D